mdayaram/gochallenge/README.md

 2. We forward the rewritten request to the upstream server
 3. We rewrite the response

-Finally, after rewriting the response we've received from the upstream, we respond to the original client with the rewritten response.
+Once we're done rewriting the upstream response, we go ahead and respond to our client.

 Now, to understand our constraints better, let's reduce each one of these tasks down to the type of resource they would need in order to execute: